jamargoochIT/post-install-config/README.md

 And finally, SLAs.
-An SLA (Service Level Agreement) is basically how much time you have to do a specific task, responding to a ticket, resolving a ticket, things like that.
+An SLA (Service Level Agreement) is basically how much time you have to do a specific task such as responding to a ticket or resolving a ticket.
 To configure SLAs, we’ll click on the admin panel in the upper right